 4) Look for (unexpected) adverb collocates

-What is an unexpected collocate?
-An adjective like ‘close’ when applied to friend, but not an adjective like ‘big’ or ‘good’ when applied with a predictable meaning.
+An unexpected collocate is an adjective like ‘close’ when applied to friend, but not an adjective like ‘big’ or ‘good’ when applied with a predictable meaning.
 Underlining and highlighting are useful techniques here.
-You will need to help out, especially at first, showing which parts of the expression are apt to change, which cannot be tampered with.
-Whole class discussion of what is useful or worthy or noting is a fruitful exercise.
-You’ll also need to check their vocabulary notebooks, to see if they are recording items correctly/appropriately.
+You will need to help students by showing them which parts of the expression are changeable are fixed.
+Whole class discussion of what is useful or woth noting down is a helpful exercise as it allows your students to actively participate in the process of what they notice and record.
+You should also be prepared to check their vocabulary notebooks to see if they are recording items correctly.
 Your students could usefully record items according to key word or topic, or both.
-It goes without saying that tuning students in to word class early in on is also very important.
-Presuming that meaningful chunks exist in their own language, some translation can be helpful to their records.
+It goes without saying focuses students on word class and parts of speech early on is also very important as this will help them identify collocations much quicker.
+In addition, if we presume that meaningful chunks exist in their own language, some translation can be helpful to their records.

-So, first to build awareness through noticing, then to maintain contact.
-Because we know that revisiting aids acquisition, recycling and further practice become crucial to students actually retaining any of these neatly noticed collocates.
+So, first of all you need to build awareness through noticing, then maintain the practice of record keeping.
+Revisiting aids acquisition so recycling and further practice become crucial to students actually retaining any of these neatly noticed collocates.
 Sorting and matching are key techniques for students to develop.
-You have lots of possibilities.
+There are a lot of possibilities to help students with these activities.
 All kinds of card games can be devised to promote awareness of collocation:

 I expect you can think of more yourself.
 The same cards can be used over and over in a variety of ways.
 Students can be encouraged to make these card sets themselves, perhaps taking turns at the end of the week to select and write up the sets.
 These can then be stored in the classroom for early arrivals/fast finishers to access.